 In the first half of my degree, my focus was not entirely on my studies.
-I spent most of my time in bars and clubs, getting drunk and chasing girls.
+Like many students I spent a lot of time socialising and drinking.
 So naturally, I failed to complete a few essays here and there.
 In atonement for this, I had to do extra work over the summer break, including some rather humorous makeup assignments.
 One was a 600 word essay on “The importance of time management skills for students in higher education”; which appears to be the higher education equivalent of writing lines (I found this hilarious).

 Anyway I came across this essay recently on my computer, and had a read through.
 It’s actually quite interesting, even if I do say so myself!
 The theme is university study, of course, but it should be pretty universal in terms of procrastination-related stress.
 Have a look.